 You can recover all the files from the USB by passing a command through Command Prompt.

-3. Note the drive letter of USB Drive (Example– For us the drive letter of the USB device is “F:” ).
+3. At the next step, you have to note down the drive letter of the USB Drive (Example– For us the drive letter of the USB device is “F:” ).

 4. Press Windows Key+R to launch Run.